goodFancier/Online-Shop/Readme.md

 * npm install antd react-router-dom --save
 * npm install react-app-rewired babel-plugin-import react-app-rewire-less --save-dev
 * npm install --save react-autocomplete

-If something goes wrong and the server still does not start, then just download node_modules from the link:

 Finally, by executing the following commands you can start the server